suffolklibraries/sljekyll/elibrary/zinio/index.md

 ### On an Android tablet or smartphone

 1. Set up your account on a web browser by following the instructions above
-2. Open the App or Play store on your device
+2. Open the Play store on your device
 3. Search for ‘RBdigital’ and click the ‘RBdigital’ app
 4. Download and install the app
 5. When the download is complete, click ‘Open’